-This volume brings together Bourdieu’s highly original writings on language and on the relations among language, power, and politics.
+This volume brings together Pierre Bourdieu’s highly original writings on language and on the relations among language, power, and politics.
 Bourdieu develops a forceful critique of traditional approaches to language, including the linguistic theories of Saussure and Chomsky and the theory of speech-acts elaborated by Austin and others.
-He argues that language should he viewed not only as a means of communication but also as a medium of power through which individuals pursue their own interests and display their practical competence.
+He argues that language should be viewed not only as a means of communication but also as a medium of power through which individuals pursue their own interests and display their practical competence.

 Bourdieu’s account sheds fresh light on the ways in which linguistic usage varies according to considerations such as class and gender.
 It also opens up a new approach to the ways in which language is used in the domain of politics.
 For politics is, among other things, the arena in which words are deeds and the symbolic character of power is at stake.

 This volume, by one of the leading social thinkers in the world today, represents a major contribution to the study of language and power.
 It will be of interest to students throughout the social sciences and humanities, especially in sociology, politics, anthropology, linguistics, and literature.